caketaster/Portfolio-Project-1---still-life/README.md

 ![send button glow](assets/images/readme/send-glow.jpg)

 ### Thank you page
-The form redirects to a static Thank you page with a clickable message (reading 'thank you') that returns you to the home page.
+The form redirects to a static Thank you page with a clickable message (reading 'thank you') that returns you to the home page, plus a short message on responding to enquiries.
 This link shares the same style and glow as the logo text.

 ![thank you link glow](assets/images/readme/thanks-glow.jpg)